Carson Tahoe Health

 • Personal behaviors, such as eating habits, physical activity, and smoking

-If you are trying to figure out how to improve heart health during American Heart Month this February, begin with these five steps to enhance cardiac wellness and lower your risk of heart disease.
+If you are trying to figure out different ways to improve heart health during American Heart Month this February, begin with these five steps to enhance cardiac wellness and lower your risk of heart disease.

 1. If You Smoke, Resolve to Quit